-One of Liz’s major responsibilities is to work closely with Facilities Management on new classrooms and classroom-renovation projects, in collaboration with Tom Furby and Mike Floyd.
+One of Liz’s major responsibilities is to work with Facilities Management on new classroom design and classroom-renovation projects.
 Liz conducts research on current and future designs for classroom, including those utilized for active learning.
 She also lends her expertise when departments and schools request Center for Teaching and Learning consultation on renovation and construction projects.

 Liz’s current projects include updating the Annual Classroom Report and working with Mike Floyd and Tom Furby to develop a Classroom Standards guide for designing University-managed classrooms.
 As a member of the Classroom Monitoring Committee (CMC), Liz develops the committee’s quarterly meeting agenda and presides over the meeting.
 In addition, Liz serves on the University Scheduling Review Committee and the Mallinckrodt Management Board Committee.

 Liz has worked to develop and produce Teaching Commentaries, a video series featuring Washington University faculty.
 Each video includes a featured faculty member describing successful teaching strategies, interspersed with classroom footage that demonstrates the strategies being discussed.

 Liz was one of the original developers of iTeach, a biennial symposium that provides an opportunity for Washington University faculty members from across the disciplines to share ideas and insights on teaching.
 In 2002, Liz received—with Kathy Atnip—the Arts & Sciences Dean’s Award, in recognition for their work on iTeach.